Yorktown, New York

 Yorktown is a town on the northern border of Westchester County, New York, United States.
 A suburb of the New York City metropolitan area, it is approximately 38 mi north of midtown Manhattan.
 The population was 36,569 at the 2020 U.S. Census.

 History

 Yorktown has a rich historical heritage.
-It was originally inhabited by one or more bands of Wappinger people, including the Kitchawank.
-Most of Yorktown was part of the Manor of Cortlandt, a Royal Manor granted by King William III for the Van Cortlandt family.
+The area was originally inhabited by one or more bands of Wappinger people, including the Kitchawank.
+Most of Yorktown, then called Hanover, was part of the Van Cortlandt Manor, a royal manor granted by King William III for the Van Cortlandt family.

 The Croton River, which runs through the southern part of Yorktown, was dammed by the New York City water supply system to provide the city with its first major source of clean and reliable water.
 The first Croton Dam was located in Yorktown and broke in 1842, causing significant damage to property and major loss of life.